-An Applicant, in Question 3 of its Allocation Application, may designate only one organization as a Controlling Entity, provided that the organization meets the definition of a “Controlling Entity” pursuant to the Glossary of Terms included in the current round Application.
-Applicants may use their Controlling Entity to assist in demonstrating an organizational track record and in completing related exhibits.

-Individuals, such as principals or the board of directors, cannot be treated as Controlling Entities for the purposes of demonstrating an organizational track record under relevant sections of the Allocation Application and Exhibits.
-However, an Applicant may describe such individuals’ experience and track record in the Management Capacity section.

-All Applicants designating a Controlling Entity must identify the entity that has, and is expected to continue to maintain, a controlling influence over the day-to-day management and operations (including investment decisions) of the Applicant and of any Subsidiary entities to which the Applicant may transfer its allocation of tax credit authority.
+All Applicants designating a Controlling Entity must identify the entity that has, and is expected to continue to maintain, a controlling influence over the day-to-day management and operations (including investment decisions) of the Applicant and of any Subsidiary CDEs to which the Applicant may transfer its NMTC Allocation.
 Should the Applicant receive an NMTC Allocation in this round, the Controlling Entity Representative will be required to sign the Allocation Agreement and the entity that is designated as the Controlling Entity will need to continue in that capacity throughout the term of the Allocation Agreement.
 Any changes must be approved in advance and in writing by the CDFI Fund (e.g. merger, acquisition, bankruptcy, or similar legal action involving the initial Controlling Entity).
 If the Applicant receives an NMTC Allocation in this round, the CDE’s Allocation Applications in future rounds must designate the same Controlling Entity as the entity designated in this Allocation Application.

+Individuals, such as principals or the board of directors, cannot be treated as Controlling Entities for the purposes of demonstrating an organizational track record under relevant sections of the Allocation Application and Exhibits.
+However, an Applicant may describe such individuals’ experience and track record in the Management Capacity section.

+An Applicant, in Question 3 of its Allocation Application, may designate only one organization as a Controlling Entity, provided that the organization meets the definition of a “Controlling Entity” pursuant to the Glossary of Terms included in the current round Allocation Application.
+Applicants may use their Controlling Entity to assist in demonstrating an organizational track record and in completing related exhibits.

 An Applicant may identify the parent of its parent as its Controlling Entity to demonstrate an organizational track record, provided that the relationship between the “grandparent” organization and the Applicant conforms to the CDFI Fund’s definition of Controlling Entity in the Allocation Application Glossary of Terms.

-If the Applicant does not properly fill out the Controlling Entity question or continually references more than one entity as its Controlling Entity in the narrative for the Business Strategy section (including track record of serving Disadvantaged Businesses or Communities), Community Outcomes section or the Exhibits, the Applicant’s score may be adversely affected in the review of its Application.
+If the Applicant does not properly fill out the Controlling Entity question or continually references more than one entity as its Controlling Entity in the narrative for the Business Strategy section (including track record of serving Disadvantaged Businesses or Communities), Community Outcomes section, or the Exhibits, the Applicant’s score may be adversely affected in the review of its Allocation Application.

-Can I submit an Application with a different Controlling Entity from my previous Applications?
+Can I submit an Allocation Application with a different Controlling Entity from my previous Allocation Applications?
 If an Applicant previously applied with a Controlling Entity, can it apply without one in this round?

-Applicants may not submit an Application with a different Controlling Entity than any previous Applications, except in the case of a merger,
+An Applicant that received an Allocation in a prior round and designated a Controlling Entity in that Allocation Application, may not submit an Allocation Application with a different Controlling Entity or without a Controlling Entity except where there has been a merger,

-acquisition, bankruptcy, or similar legal action involving the initial Controlling Entity.
-If the Applicant included a Controlling Entity in a prior round and received an Allocation in a prior round, then it may not apply with no Controlling Entity in this round.
-If an Applicant identified a Controlling Entity in a prior round and received an NMTC Allocation in a prior round, the Controlling Entity may not submit a separate Application in this round.
+acquisition, bankruptcy, or similar legal action involving the initial Controlling Entity and the Allocatee has submitted a Material Event Form informing the CDFI Fund of the merger, acquisition, bankruptcy or similar legal action or the CDFI Fund has approved a change or removal of a Controlling Entity (i.e. amend the Allocation Agreement(s)).
+If an Applicant identified a Controlling Entity in a prior round and received an NMTC Allocation in a prior round, the Controlling Entity may not submit a separate Allocation Application in this round.

-If the Allocation Agreement is in effect (within the compliance period) and the Applicant and the Controlling Entity both apply separately in this round, they will be considered a Common Enterprise.
+If the Allocation Agreement is in effect (within the compliance period) and the Applicant and the Controlling Entity both apply separately in this round, they will be considered a Common Enterprise and such Allocation Applications will be rejected.
+See NOAA section III.A.6 for additional details regarding Common Enterprise.
+Also see FAQ # 15.